collei/psharp-framework/README.md

 ## How to Install

 ```
 composer create-project collei/psharp project-name
 ```

-Change ´project-name´ to the name you need or prefer.
+Change `project-name` to the name you need or prefer.